National Conservative Party of South Africa: Formation

 The party was formed on 16 April 2016 by a wide spectrum of conservative and nationalist South Africans, many of whom had been members of the Conservative Party in the 1980s.
 Steve Hofmeyr, an Afrikaans singer and activist, was the main guest speaker at the founding congress on 16 April 2016.
 The party was registered as a political party by the Independent Electoral Commission on 27 May 2016.

 Ideology and policy

 The party was also formed on the principles of the Conservative Party of Andries Treurnicht but with a modern approach.

 Afrikaner self-determination is the core policy of the party, but that does not exclude other people of European descent, such as British South Africans, Irish, Portuguese, Greeks, Poles and Italians.
 They also focus on the protection of Afrikaner rights in today's South Africa.
 The ultimate goal of the party is external self-determination or secession from South Africa.

-The party did not take part in the 2019 national or provincial elections.
+The party did not take part in the 2019 national or provincial elections and has been deregistered.

-The party wants to use the Municipal Elections to win wards so they can be converted into new municipalities under section 235 of the Constitution of South Africa together with the Municipal Demarcation Act.
-The party is seeking affiliation to an international body of nationalist parties.
+Schalkie van der Merwe was arrested together with his wife, Leoni van der Merwe, for conspiracy to commit murder on 23 February 2022.
+Leoni van der Merwe reportedly counted out the money for the hit wearing blue surgical gloves and wrapped up the money in an empty chips packet.